Talks and publications

 Better C++ Ranges

-Arno Schödl
+Arno Schoedl

 Range-Based Text Formatting - For a Future Range-Based Standard Library

-Arno Schödl
+Arno Schoedl

-Why Iterators Got It All Wrong — and what we should use instead
+Why Iterators Got It All Wrong — And What We Should Use Instead

-Arno Schödl
+Arno Schoedl

 You understand iterators, right?
 How would you describe them?
 "Iterators are used to point into sequences of elements."
 Sounds good?
 More recently, the concept of ranges has been introduced to mean anything that exposes iterators.
 In particular, ranges include range adaptors for lazily transforming or filtering sequences of elements, and they, too, have iterators.

 All good?
 Unfortunately, not.
 The iterator concept, which we have been using since the advent of C++, is fundamentally flawed.
 In particular, some iterators must behave differently depending on whether they are meant to point at an element or at a boundary between elements.
-So elements and boundaries are really two distinct concepts.
-In this talk, I will convince you that the problem is real and has practical implications, make a proposal on how to fix it and show how the solution not only fixes the problem but makes for clearer code and prevents mistakes.
+So, elements and boundaries are really two distinct concepts.
+In this talk, I will convince you that the problem is real and has practical implications, make a proposal on how to fix it, and show how the solution not only fixes the problem but makes for clearer code and prevents mistakes.

 From Iterators To Ranges — The Upcoming Evolution Of the Standard Library

-Arno Schödl
+Arno Schoedl

 A Practical Approach to Error Handling

-Arno Schödl
+Arno Schoedl

 Every program may encounter errors, some originating from internal bugs in the program, others coming from the environment the program is operating in.
 Ignoring all errors will make the program utterly unreliable, while treating every conceivable one introduces lots of extra complexity with little benefit.
 At think-cell, we have been using and refining our own principled approach to error handling, which we have not seen elsewhere.
 This talk describes our method, so that in your next project you can write more reliable software with less effort.